 The Amtrak Blue Water train pulls into the old East Lansing station under ominous skies.

 The Southwest Chief passes climbs a super steep grade and passes an abandoned church up on the hill.

-The eastbound Southwest Chief passes through scenic rock bluffs of New Mexico.
+The Southwest Chief passes a spectacular bluff through some of the most scenic parts of New Mexico.

 The Southwest Chief ascends a grade in the rugged but scenic terrain of New Mexico.

 The Southwest Chief climbs the rugged but scenic terrain of New Mexico in the waning daylight.